fedibtc/fedi-mods/README.md

 Every community is unique, each has its own particular problems that require unique solutions.
 We believe in taking a decentralised approach to solving these problems, so we've made Fedi easy for developers to modify.

-As a user of Fedi, you'll have access right from the homepage to launch custom Fedi mods that interact with your money and data through open standards.
+As a user of Fedi, you'll have access right from the homepage to launch custom Fedi Mods that interact with your money and data through open standards.

 As a developer, we can make distribution easy.
 You no longer have to worry about finding an audience, funny urls or spending all your time on look and feel.
 Simply figure out the best way to solve the problem, keep it simple and deploy in Fedi.